Your cookie preferences

 But unfortunately, it’s not always that simple.

-If you're still within your initial contract period, you would have to pay an early termination fee to cancel, even if you aren’t able to continue that service at your new address.
+If you're still within your initial contract period, you'll have to pay an early termination fee to cancel, even if you can’t continue that service at your new address.

 The amount you would need to pay to cancel varies depending on your provider, the length of time remaining in your contract and any subscription services.